Kafin Zaki Dam: Project history

 The dam was first considered after the 1972-1974 drought in the Sahel, and during the Shehu Shagari regime in 1979-1982, a contract was awarded to Julius Berger Nigeria to build the dam.
 In 1984, the contract was terminated, but it was reinstated in 1992 by the Ibrahim Babangida regime.
 In 1994, the Sani Abacha regime terminated the contract again, and set up a judicial committee of inquiry into all aspects of the project.
 In 2002, funding was allocated for the project, but then abruptly withdrawn.

 In 2008, Governor Isa Yuguda of Bauchi State awarded a contract to the Dangote Group to restart the abandoned dam project, a move that was supported by Abdul Ahmed Ningi, a Bauchi state representative who was House Leader in the National Assembly when the project was cancelled in 2002.
 Former Vice President Mohammed Namadi Sambo visited the dam site in November 2013 and gave stakeholders assurances that the federal government would build it.

 Speaking at the project site in Bauchi, Sambo claimed that the action would end a curse that successive state administrations had attempted to break for more than three decades.

 "In line with Mr. President's transformation agenda, he has directed me to proceed with ensuring that this project is implemented for the benefit of the people of the northeastern region of this country," Sambo had said to the villagers who welcomed him at the site of the proposed dam.
-According to the Ministry of Water Resources' suggested design evaluation, the dam project will guarantee the development of at least 125,000 hectares of irrigable land.
+According to the Ministry of Water Resources' suggested design evaluation, the dam project will guarantee the development of at least 125,000 ha of irrigable land.

-80,000 hectares of that land would be in Bauchi, 25,000 hectares in Yobe, 15,000 hectares in Borno, and 5,000 hectares in Bauchi.
+80,000 ha of that land would be in Bauchi, 25,000 ha in Yobe, 15,000 ha in Borno, and 5,000 ha in Bauchi.

 When completed, the dam project under the Jama'are-Yobe basin, according to Sambo, will produce 100,000 tonnes of fish per year in addition to 15 megawatts of hydroelectric power and 45 megawatts of biofuels.

 With his host, Governor Yuguda, his predecessor, Ahmadu Adamu Mu'azu, and the Emir of Ningi, Yunusa Mohammed Danyaya, by his sides, Sambo declared that the federal government was unwaveringly committed to the project's realization as part of the transformation objective of the previous president, Goodluck Jonathan.
 He stated that in order to ensure that all facets of the community along the river benefited from the program, the federal government was thoroughly assessing the project designs for additional cascade dams in addition to Kafin Zaki, such as those in Yobe and other states.